-Information on how to appeal can be found on the local authority website.
+Information on how to appeal can be found on the borough council website.
 Your appeal should be lodged within twenty school days after the date of the decision letter.

 If a child is not offered a place, parents/carers have a statutory right to appeal.
-An appeal should be made in writing to the local authority.
+An appeal should be made in writing to the borough council.